kanmeugne/kanmeugne.github.io/_posts/modsim/2020-09-18-sfml-cmake-windows.md

 source_group("src" FILES ${APP_SRC_FILES})
 source_group("include" FILES ${APP_INCLUDE_DIR}/*.h)
 ```
-> **Note**: Lines 4 --- 27 set the dependency build --- you can see how the *CMakeList.txt.in* file is consumed at line 5.
+> Lines 4 --- 27 set the dependency build --- you can see how the *CMakeList.txt.in* file is consumed at line 5.
 The graphical app target definition begins at line 34 (the configuration is cross-platform -- linux and windows).
+{: .prompt-tip }

 ### C++ Code